-Prerequisites: Honors French III or French III and teacher recommendation
+Prerequisites: French III or Honors French III

 This course is designed to help students become proficient in the French language.
 The four skills of language learning: speaking, listening, writing, and reading, will be practiced for mastery.
 Literature and culture will provide subject matter for refining oral and written communication.
 Students will continue to build vocabulary and practice advanced grammatical structures.
 Students will also broaden their understanding of French and Francophone culture through the study of history, literature, art, music, and current events.
 This course prepares students to successfully complete the AP French Language and Culture Exam for college credit.
 This course is taught entirely in French.
 For more information on this class, please visit this AP site.
-This course carries a weighted grade.